Put Some Rhythm in Your Putting | Flagstick.com

-One of my favourite simple training aids is a simple coin placed in the cavity of a putter or on top of a mallet styled putter head.
+One of my favourite simple training aids is a lone coin placed in the cavity of a putter or on top of a mallet styled putter head.

 The idea is to swing your putter without allowing the coin to fall off the club head.
 Putting is all about rhythm, and you’ll need rhythm to keep your coin on board.
 Any flinch or hit in your stroke at all will result in the coin tumbling to the ground.